EHB-MCT/remedial-assignment-JochenSunaert/README.md

 cd ../backend
 npm install

-# Set up your .env file in /backend, then start the servers
+# Set up your .env file in /backend, and the /client.js file in the /frontend/src then start the servers
 # (in two separate terminals)

 # Terminal 1: Backend
 cd backend
-node server.js
+nodemon server.js

 # Terminal 2: Frontend
 cd frontend